 On November 8, 2019, the Company closed on the sale of its wholly owned subsidiary, DenseLight Semiconductors Pte.
 Ltd., to a consortium of investors organized under DenseLight Semiconductor Technology (Shanghai) Ltd. ("DL Shanghai") for US\$26,000,000.
 POET shareholders approved the sale with 99% of votes submitted at a Special Meeting held on October 24, 2019, ratifying the Share Sale Agreement ("SSA") signed by the Company on August 20, 2019.
 The buyer assumed control of DenseLight upon closing.
-The sale proceeds are being paid over multiple tranches.
+The sale proceeds were paid over multiple tranches.
 The first tranche payment was received on November 8, 2019 in the amount of US\$8 million.
 Shares of DenseLight were placed in escrow in the Buyer's name, to be released by the escrow agent to the Buyer upon receipt of the remaining payments.
-The second tranche payment was made in two installments, with the first paid on February 19, 2020 consisting of US\$4.75 million and the second on March 30, 2020 of US\$8.25 million for a total paid to date of US\$21.0 million.
-The remaining payment of US\$5 million is expected to be made on or before May 31, 2020.
-Upon closing, the Company recognized a gain on the sale of \$8,707,280.
-The Company received an additional \$2,000,000, in excess of the sale proceeds, with the most recently paid two tranches which was immediately paid to Oak Capital on behalf of the Buyer for due diligence, legal and other expenses.
+The second tranche payment was made in two installments, with the first paid on February 19, 2020 consisting of US\$4.75 million and the second on March 30, 2020 of US\$8.25 million with US\$5 million remaining outstanding at March 31, 2020.